strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 This way you could upgrade the Cluster Operator Deployment one namespace at a time and have blast radius control (limited to each namespace) and could, if you encounter an issue, roll back a particular Operator upgrade.

 However, if you have multiple Kafka clusters in a namespace you would still roll all of them automatically.
-More seriously, as a single Strimzi instance is capable of running multiple Kafka clusters, this is a very inefficient deployment model with potentially many Strimzi instances running idle.
+More critically, as a single Strimzi instance is capable of running multiple Kafka clusters, this is a very inefficient deployment model with potentially many Strimzi instances running idle.

 The Cluster Operators would also all share the cluster-wide CRDs and so care and time would need to be taken to update these and upgrade all the Operators in a timely fashion.